KuhlTime/bachelor-thesis/content/01_introduction.md

 ## Overview

-In conjunction with the fire department of Campbell River, a town in the west of Canada I set out to create a software that would help them to schedule operations in so-called "confined spaces".
+In conjunction with the fire department of Campbell River I set out to create a software that would help them to schedule operations in so-called "confined spaces".
 Confined spaces being areas which are not designed for permanent human occupancy and therefore might pose a risk to human safety.
 In case of an emergency the staff is obligated to help with the rescue of any person in the confined space.

 <!-- How is this thesis structured? -->
 ## Thesis Structure